Former Trump Adviser Sebastian Gorka Still Pushing Conspiracy Theory That Ruth Bader Ginsburg Is Secretly Dead

 — DeplorableGranny (@TrussElise) February 16, 2019

 There were some other mainstream sources that helped push the theory that Ginsburg was secretly dead.
 Last month, the Fox News morning program Fox and Friends mistakenly ran a graphic claiming that she had died, which some conspiracy theorists believe was a sign from those in the know that she had actually died.
-There were other questionable stories, including one from the Santa Monica Observer which claimed she was near the end of her life, but it was pegged as a fake news website that was only re-printing a story from last year in which they had predicted she was dying of cancer — a different type of cancer than she was actually diagnosed.
+There were other questionable stories, including one from the Santa Monica Observer, which claimed she was near the end of her life, but it was pegged as a fake news website that was only re-printing a story from last year in which they had predicted she was dying of cancer — a different type of cancer than she was actually diagnosed.